chisroxana31/LaborSpring/README.md

 - **CRUD Operations**: Utilizing Create, Read, Update, and Delete operations, the application ensures seamless management of library resources and entities.
 - **Efficient Library Operations**: From book borrowing to librarian management, the project aims to streamline various aspects of library operations.

-Whether you are a librarian managing the library's resources or a library user looking for information, the Library Spring Project provides a comprehensive and user-friendly solution to meet your needs.
+Whether you are a librarian managing the library's resources or a library user looking for information, the Library Management Project provides a comprehensive and user-friendly solution to meet your needs.
 Dive into the world of organized and efficient library management with our Spring Boot application!